Oops and Daisies

 Gardening takes maintenance.
 While there’s (typically) less weeds with raised garden beds, weeds do have their way of sneaking their way in there.
 So the first thing we did this Spring?

 We rallied the kids to help us clean out the garden beds.
 We added landscape fabric to the outside of the beds and topped it with mulch to stop the crazy amount of creeping charlie in our yard from creeping its way back into the beds.
-And we ripped out weeds, added some new layers of soil, and turned the soil over to make sure it was nice and mixed up (the kids loved helping with this!)
+We also ripped out weeds, added some new layers of soil, and turned the soil over to make sure it was nice and mixed up (the kids loved helping with this!)

 Along the way we may have encountered a few worms, but it was reassuring, because worms mean the soil is healthy!

 This year we’ve got a whole lot of plants ready to grow.
 In one garden bed, we have tomatoes and basil.
 In the (new) second bed, we’re planting raspberries.
-We also have some chives, and other herbs that have already returned on their own too.
+We also have some chives, and other herbs that have already returned on their own, too.
 Gardening may be a whole lot of work, and yes it can be tiring, but I can honestly say that for us, it’s totally worth it.
 I can’t wait to see how our plants do this year.

 What questions do you have about raised garden beds?
 Feel free to ask below!